knative/eventing/sample/github/README.md

 ```

-To make this service accessible to github, we first need to determine its ingress address
+To make this service accessible to GitHub, we first need to determine its ingress address
 (might have to wait a little while until 'ADDRESS' gets assigned):
 ```shell
 $ kubectl get ingress --watch